 The first and biggest advantage the FDCPA provides is it allows you to set some ground rules for when the collector may contact you.
 In general, if you do not specify, collections calls are restricted under the FDCPA to any day between 8:00 AM and 9:00 PM (local time).
 It also limits the number of collections calls that can be made on a single debt during a single day.

 However, the FDCPA also provides that a consumer can limit calls to the hours that are convenient for him/her.
 If you talk to the collector and restrict the call hours, you are within your rights to make a report to the FTC or CFPB if the collector calls at a time you did not specify.
 Make sure to include weekends and holidays in your restrictions when you talk to the creditor, as these are not automatically prohibited.

 In addition to restricting the call hours, you are also allowed to prevent them from calling again if you don’t intend to pay.
 To do this, you must submit a letter stating your refusal to pay the debt within 30 days of the collector’s first contact with you.
 Once they receive the letter, they cannot contact you again; the only action they can take is getting a court order for you to pay.
 In addition, if you have obtained legal representation, the collector must send all future communication through your attorney.

 If you have debts you cannot afford to pay, give us a call at 1-800-320-9929 to speak with a certified credit counselor.
-A debt management program could reduce your monthly payments by up to 50% and put someone on your side to negotiate with creditors on your behalf.
+A debt management program could reduce your total payments by 30% to 50% and put someone on your side to negotiate with creditors on your behalf.
 If you have problems with debt, we may have a solution to help.
 You can also get started online with our Free Debt Analysis.